 Integration.
 The second pillar of my ethos comes after you’ve focused your mind on the facts and sensations of reality.
-Through the process of mental integration, you can categorize the facts, sensations and feelings you’ve experienced in that state of full focus, and you can begin determining what they all mean and how they fit into your broader, and deeper, philosophic premises such as the things you value.
+Through the process of mental integration, you can categorize the facts, sensations and feelings you’ve experienced in that state of full focus, and you can begin determining what they all mean and how they fit into your broader, and deeper, philosophic premises, such as the things you value.

-For example, let’s say you focus your mind on something that is on the surface mostly a physical pursuit, weight training.
-Yet is it mostly a physical thing?
+For example, let’s say you focus your mind on something that is on the surface mostly a physical pursuit: weight training.
+Yet, is it mostly a physical thing?
 While the actual performance of the movements might be primarily physical, what you’ve likely already integrated before you even decide to begin weight training are the facts that challenging your muscles with progressive resistance loads is a good thing for your physical well-being.

 Indeed, the integration of higher-order concepts of “well-being” requires a long chain of philosophic integration that has to do with the value you place on your existence, your health, your appearance, the maintenance of your functional ability, etc. The wider point here is that the ability to focus on facts and integrate those facts into your philosophic matrix is the necessary second pillar of a rational ethos, and it’s one you must be consciously aware of if you are going to engage in the third pillar of this ethos.

 Celebration.
-Once you’ve focused on reality and integrated those facts with your personal worldview, i.e. your personal philosophic premises, then and only then can you rationally indulge in the most pleasurable pillar — celebration.
+Once you’ve focused on reality and integrated those facts with your personal worldview, i.e., your personal philosophic premises, then, and only then, can you rationally indulge in the most pleasurable pillar — celebration.
 For me, celebration is the result of the focused integration of the concretes of reality and what they represent in my life.
 Staying with the weight training example, I know that a focus on facts means I need to weight train to stay in good physical shape.

 Staying in good physical shape is a value to me because I’ve integrated the virtue of good health and the absence of disease in my life as rational values for me to pursue.
-And despite being on the losing side of my fifties, I am for the most part in excellent physical condition, largely free of disease and strong, flexible and fully functional.
+And despite being on the losing side of my fifties, I am for the most part in excellent physical condition, largely free of disease, strong, flexible and fully functional.
 It is this combination of focused integration that permits me to celebrate this circumstance.

 You see, when you live a life in full focus, and one in which you integrate the ideas and values that really matter to you, then and only then can you rationally celebrate your existence.
-It is this celebration, in all its glorious forms, that make life worth living.
+It is this celebration, in all its glorious forms, that makes life worth living.

 For me, the three pillars of focus, integration and celebration comprise the basis of my personal ethos.
 And thanks to my friend’s question some years ago, these three pillars also represent the consistent themes running through my lifestyle website and podcast, Way of the Renaissance Man.